wso2/docs-apk/en/docs/administration/production-deployment-guideline.md

 `idp.enabled` = `false`

-## Use a managed redis service
+## Use a production ready redis

 APK uses a built-in standalone Redis service which is not suitable for production usage.
-Please use a managed, production-ready Redis.
+Please use a production-ready Redis.
 You can update the following values to configure the Redis configuration in APK:

 - wso2.apk.dp.redis.type
 - wso2.apk.dp.redis.url